siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_x_examples/M4_x_1_perovskites_crabnet_ml/M4_x_0_perovskites_crabnet_overview.md

 **How can we predict the bandgap of perovskite materials based on their chemical composition using machine learning?**

-Bandgap is a crucial property for materials used in optoelectronic devices, such as solar cells, as it determines the range of light the material can absorb and convert into electricity.
-Accurately predicting the bandgap from composition allows researchers to efficiently screen and design new materials with desired properties.
+Bandgap is a crucial property for materials used in optoelectronic devices, such as solar cells, as it determines the wavelength range of light the material can absorb.
+Predicting the bandgap from composition allows researchers to efficiently screen and design new materials with desired properties.

 ## What We Will Do